 Maybe you've agreed to try a new game but partway through you realize it just isn't very fun or interesting.

 You could easily give up and walk away and wait until the next game comes out.
 Or you could be a mature grown-up and stick it through so everyone else can reach a proper conclusion.

 And all throughout, you should smile and keep your spirits up instead of whining or grumbling—even if the game does suck.

 4. Watch How-to-Play Videos Beforehand

-If you're the kind of person who actually listens intently when someone is teaching rules to a new board game, this tip may not apply to you.
+If you're the kind of person who actually listens intently when someone is teaching rules to a new board game, that's awesome and this tip doesn't apply to you.

 5. Be Gracious Toward Mistakes

 Board games are getting more and more complex.
 Some rulesets can't be fully known until you've played multiple times—and even then they can still be confusing.